 The Limit Does Not Exist

 I co-created and cohost this weekly Forbes podcast with Christina Wallace, which guides millennials to pursue interdisciplinary career paths.
 We like to call it a podcast for #HumanVennDiagrams.
-The show has been featured in AdWeek and on iTunes' New and Noteworthy list, and we recently hit 300K downloads.
+The show has been featured in AdWeek and on iTunes' New and Noteworthy list, and we recently hit one million downloads.
 Produced by PodcastOne.

 I produced and directed this video, released on Pi Day, in which I interviewed 12 women and girls about their relationship with math.
 The goal was to open a conversation among women about their unique learning styles.